RehanSaeed/ZainTest/README.md

 # ZainTest
-To show Zain how to create a repo
+To show Zain  to create a repo.

+THis is a new small change.